Utkarshmishra2k2/Factor-Analysis-PCA-on-Airline-Data/README.md

-# Factor Analysis and K-Means Clustering
+# Factor Analysis and PCA

 This repository contains code for conducting Factor Analysis and K-Means Clustering on a dataset related to customer satisfaction with airline services.
 The code is implemented in Python using various libraries such as pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn, and factor_analyzer.